Vandivier/tweet-to-dynamo/README.md

 6. Create a Dynamo instance

+    a.
+I named my table `dynamo-s3-tweet-to-dynamo`.
+I used Primary Key `idTweet` as a number.

 7. Create a new Labda script

     a.
 Call it getLatestTweetByUsername, set runtime to Node.js v8.10, add role `role-app-s3-tweet-to-dynamo`, and upload the zip in the appropriate lambda folder.